 Page 4, line 7: This paragraph (or the discussion of MDS later on) would be more complete with references to Shepard (specifically 1962 and 1980, though others are applicable) and Kruskal (specifically Kruskal & Wish, 1978).
 Hout et al. (2013) may also be useful.

 Thank you for these suggestions – they have been added to this section and the MDS section, depending on where they are most relevant.
-We have also added a reference to Abdi (2007).

 Page 5, line 24: Thompson's first name is in the citation.